EdwinVW/cloud-native-architecture-workshop/README.md

    - The price of the used products is added to the total price.
 5. Because you created the event handlers for *ProductRegistered* and *ProductUsed* in the *InvoiceService* last, you will probably have a mismatch between the list of products in the *InventoryManagement* database and the *Invoicing* database.
 Find a solution to fix this mismatch.
 There are two appproaches:
    - Empty all the databases and start over with registering new products (fine (and quickest) for the workshop, but never a good solution in production!).
-   - Replay all the *ProductRegistered* and *ProductUsed* events that were sent before by publishing them to the *Invoicng* queue using the RabbitMQ management console (see the <a href="https://github.com/edwinvw/pitstop/wiki/Testing%20the%20application#testing-notifications" target="_blank">'Testing the notifications' section</a> in the repo's Wiki for instructions on how to do this.
+   - Replay all the *ProductRegistered* and *ProductUsed* events that were sent before by publishing them to the *Invoicing* queue using the RabbitMQ management console (see the <a href="https://github.com/edwinvw/pitstop/wiki/Testing%20the%20application#testing-notifications" target="_blank">'Testing the application' section</a> in the repo's Wiki for instructions on how to do this.
 In this description, a message is published to the *Pitstop* exchange.
-For this scenario, publish the messages only directly to the *Invoicing* queue.
+For this scenario, make sure you publish the events only directly to the *Invoicing* queue.
 Ask yourself why?
 6. Test the functionality to see whether or not it works correctly.

 ### Step 3.6: Run InventoryManagementAPI in docker container